TomF46/FinanceApp/README.md

 This application was created using Laravel Sail which uses docker to create the environment required to build and run a Laravel application.
 For ease of use I would recommend using the docker file held within my project to create the environment but if you have a Laravel environment set up already the application will work fine with that.

 Pre requisite
-- Set up docker for your operating system information can be found in the [Laravel installation documentation](https://laravel.com/docs/8.x/installation)
+- Set up docker for your operating system, information can be found in the [Laravel installation documentation](https://laravel.com/docs/8.x/installation)

 Steps:
 1. Using the terminal type specified in the documentation above (e.g. A Linux terminal using WSL2 for Windows) pull the project from Github.
 [Ensure this folder destination is in WSL](https://stackoverflow.com/questions/65227492/laravel-8-laravel-sail-for-dev-on-windows-10-is-slow-how-to-speed-up) or you may experience performance issues.